tokencard/contracts/echidna/README.md

 # Properties

-This directory contains some properties for testing Solidity contracts where three users are defined:
+This directory contains some properties for testing Solidity contracts where multiple users are defined:

 - `echidna_deployer`: Deployer address used to execute the contract constructor.